THE INTERNATIONAL RULES OF RENJU

 9 WIN OF A GAME

 9.1 The winner of the game is the player who will be first to attain five in a row.
-For white is also overline counted as a win.
+For

 9.2 The game is won for white if black without at the same time attaining five in a row: